Head Over Boots

-"Head Over Boots" is a song co-written and recorded by American country music artist Jon Pardi.
+"Head Over Boots" is a song by American country music artist Jon Pardi.
 It was released to radio on September 14, 2015, as the lead single to his second album California Sunrise (2016).
-The song was written by Pardi and Luke Laird.
+The song was written by Pardi, Spencer Saylor and Luke Laird.
 Its Pardi's first number one hit in his career, topping the Billboard Country Airplay chart.
 It also peaked at numbers four and 51 on both the Hot Country Songs and Hot 100 charts respectively.
-"Head Over Boots" was certified 4× Platinum by the Recording Industry Association of America (RIAA), and has sold 701,000 copies in that country as of January 2017.
+"Head Over Boots" was certified 6× Platinum by the Recording Industry Association of America (RIAA), and has sold 701,000 copies in that country as of January 2017.
 The song also charted in Canada, reaching number two on the Canada Country chart and number 64 on the Canadian Hot 100.
-It was certified Platinum by Music Canada, denoting sales of over 80,000 units in that country.
+It was certified 6× Platinum by Music Canada, denoting sales of over 480,000 units in that country.
 An accompanying music video for the song, directed by Jim Wright, features a band led by Pardi performing for a couple as the former goes through outfit changes and the latter ages as time passes.

 Background

-The song was written by Pardi and Luke Laird in January 2015 at Laird's Creative Nation office in Nashville.
+The song was written by Pardi, Spencer Saylor and Luke Laird in January 2015 at Laird's Creative Nation office in Nashville.
 According to Pardi, the song was inspired by watching young and old couples dancing in a Texas dance hall, and he wanted to write a song that people could dance to.
 The song was produced by Pardi and Bart Butler and recorded at Ocean Way Studios.

 The song has a moderate shuffle tempo in the key of G major, with a main chord pattern of G-D-Em-C-Cm.
 Pardi's vocals range from E_{4} to E_{5}.